Minister Blizzard: Silver & Bronze Age version

 Minister Blizzard appears next in Wonder Woman #162.
 While walking in Manhattan with Steve Trevor, Wonder Woman suddenly finds that the city has been iced over by a weapon created by Minister Blizzard.
 The Minister captures Wonder Woman with her own lasso and begins to carry out his plan to steal Manhattan Island.
 Wonder Woman is able to create a diversion and cause the Minister to drop her lasso.
 Wonder Woman then escapes, rescues Steve, and destroys Minister Blizzard's forces.

 Minister Blizzard later joins forces with fellow ice-powered villains Icicle I and Captain Cold to create a miniature ice age in Ecuador.
-Distracting Wonder Woman and the Justice League long enough to stage a crime spree in Gotham City, the trio are ultimately captured, but not before Minister Blizzard reveals that he and the villainous Shadow Thief are the true mastermind's of what was to be a larger plot to freeze the entire world.
+Distracting Wonder Woman and the Justice League to stage a crime spree in Gotham City, the trio are ultimately captured, but not before Minister Blizzard reveals that he and the villainous Shadow Thief are the true masterminds of what was to be a larger plot to freeze the entire world.

 Post-Crisis

-After DC Comics rebooted its continuity in 1985 (a publication event known as the Crisis on Infinite Earths), Wonder Woman, her supporting cast and her enemies were re-imagined.
+After DC Comics rebooted its continuity in the 1985 event Crisis on Infinite Earths, Wonder Woman, her supporting cast and her enemies were re-imagined.
 Though originally absent from this revised mythos, Minister Blizzard would be reintroduced to the Wonder Woman canon in 2007 by writer Allan Heinberg as "a radical environmentalist bent on invoking another Ice Age".
-In a plot coordinated by the wicked sorceress Circe, he teams with a far-reaching coalition of Wonder Woman's adversaries, including the Cheetah, Hercules, the Duke of Deception, Doctor Psycho, Silver Swan, Giganta, Queen Clea, Angle Man, Doctor Poison, Gundra the Valkyrie and the Mask.
+In a plot coordinated by Circe, he teams with a far-reaching coalition of Wonder Woman's adversaries, including the Cheetah, Hercules, the Duke of Deception, Doctor Psycho, Silver Swan, Giganta, Queen Clea, Angle Man, Doctor Poison, Gundra the Valkyrie and the Mask.

 The New 52

-In The New 52 reboot of DC Comcs' continuity, Minister Blizzard is presented as a cult leader who controls an unnamed group of religious fanatics.
+In The New 52 reboot of DC Comics' continuity, Minister Blizzard is presented as a cult leader who controls an unnamed group of religious fanatics.
 Though the events are unchronicled, he was, at one point, a recurring enemy of the expatriate Amazon assassin Myrina Black.